-Signed by President Clinton in 1993, the North American Free Trade Agreement (NAFTA) with Mexico and Canada opened up trade between the continent’s three largest economy’s.
+Signed by President Clinton in 1993, the North American Free Trade Agreement (NAFTA) with Mexico and Canada opened up trade between the continent’s three largest economies.
 From Ross Perot to Bernie Sanders, NAFTA has been a punching bag for political outsiders of all stripes.
 Meanwhile, its establishment support has cut across party lines.
 In October, President Trump signed a new NAFTA trade deal, which begs the question: Was the original free trade agreement a positive one for Americans?

 Here are three arguments making the case that NAFTA hurt Americans, and three arguments stating that it had the opposite effect.

 Manufacturing jobs moved to Mexico